hoytech/quadrable/README.md

 ![](docs/collapsed-leaves.svg)

 * Leaves must always be collapsed at the highest possible level to ensure that equivalent trees have equivalent roots.
 * In Quadrable, there is no such thing as a non-collapsed leaf: All leaves are collapsed.
 For a leaf to reach the very bottom level, there would need to be two distinct keys with the same keyHash (except for the last bit).
-The collision-resistance property of our hash function allows us to assume this will never happen.
+When using hashed keys, the collision-resistance property of our hash function allows us to assume this will never happen.
+When using custom keys, an encoding should be selected such that shared key prefixes are as short as possible.

 An issue with collapsing leaves is that we could lose the ability to distinguish which of the leaves in the sub-tree is the non-empty one.
 We could not create proofs for these leaves since other people would not be able to detect if we had "moved around" the leaf within the sub-tree.